D4-80593-meetvasani/Postman-Testing-using-JWT/readMe.md

-test the provided Express.js application using Postman, you can follow these step-by-step instructions:

 1. Start the Express Server:
 Make sure your Express server is running.
 If it's not running, navigate to the project directory in the terminal and run the command: